Where to Buy

 Thucydides' History of the Peloponnesian War is the foundation of political realism and remains an unsurpassed analysis of war, power, and human nature.
 The Melian Dialogue, in which Athenian envoys assert that the strong do what they can while the weak suffer what they must, stands as the foundational text of international relations theory.

 Thucydides, an exiled Athenian general, wrote from direct experience of the conflict he chronicled.
-The Melian Dialogue appears in virtually every international relations course taught today, and Thomas Hobbes produced the first English translation in 1629, drawn to the work's unflinching analysis of power.
-It remains a core text at Princeton, Oxford, and military academies worldwide, and is recognized as the foundation of political science.
+The Melian Dialogue appears in virtually every international relations course taught today, and Thomas Hobbes produced the first English translation in 1629, drawn to the work's direct analysis of power.,.

 The Peloponnesian War, c.
 430-400 BC